mozilla/ActiveData-ETL/pyLibrary/README.md

 **File References**

 Configuration is often stored on the local filesystem.
-You can in line the JSON fouhnd in a file by using the `file://` scheme:
+You can in-line the JSON found in a file by using the `file://` scheme:

 It is good practice to store sensitive data in a secure place...